 - Staff work with youth on topics such as job skills and vocational training enabling future employment in their community.

-- Youth have the opportunity to participate in community service projects through the Youth in Progress program.
+- Youth have the opportunity to participate in community service projects.

 - Strong relationships with Cape and the Islands community organizations including: Cape Cod Community College, Family Continuity, local YMCA and the Barnstable and Yarmouth Police Departments.